 Pacific Island Nations

-Educators and students must engage with these topics to foster awareness and preparedness for the future.
-By understanding the implications of climate geography, we can better navigate the complexities of global stability.
+Educators and students must engage with these topics to build climate literacy and prepare for a rapidly changing world.
+By understanding the intricate connections between climate geography and global stability, we can better navigate the challenges ahead—and work toward a more resilient and cooperative future.